obhox/dataDesign/README.md

 ### Getting Started

-1. **Load Sample Data**: Click "Load Sample" to see a pre-configured autonomous mobile robot project
+1. **Load Sample Data**: Click "Load Sample" to see a pre-configured e-commerce microservices architecture
-2. **Explore AI Features**: Use the AI chat interface to generate new designs or get suggestions
+2. **Explore AI Features**: Use the AI chat interface to generate new system designs or get suggestions
-3. **Add Components**: Use the component library on the left to drag and drop new parts
+3. **Add Components**: Use the component library on the right to drag and drop new services, databases, etc.
-4. **Create Connections**: Select components and use the connection tools to link them
+4. **Create Data Flows**: Select components and use the connection tools to link them
-5. **Edit Properties**: Click on any component to edit its properties, cost, and specifications
+5. **Edit Properties**: Click on any component to edit its technology stack, capacity, and specifications
-6. **Export Project**: Save your work using the export functionality
+6. **Export Architecture**: Save your work using JSON export or generate documentation

-### AI-Powered Design Generation
+### AI-Powered Architecture Generation

-Flow's AI capabilities allow you to create prototypes using natural language:
+Flow's AI capabilities allow you to design systems using natural language:

-- **Generate New Designs**: Type "Generate a design for a robotic arm" or "Create a drone prototype"
+- **Generate New Architectures**: Type "Generate a microservices architecture for an e-commerce platform" or "Create a data pipeline for analytics"
-- **Modify Existing Designs**: Say "Add a camera sensor" or "Replace the motor with a servo"
+- **Modify Existing Designs**: Say "Add a Redis cache layer" or "Replace PostgreSQL with MongoDB"
-- **Get Suggestions**: Ask "What components would improve this design?" or "How can I optimize this?"
+- **Get Suggestions**: Ask "What components would improve scalability?" or "How can I optimize this architecture?"
-- **Troubleshoot Issues**: Request help with "This motor isn't working properly" or "How do I connect these components?"
+- **Troubleshoot Issues**: Request help with "This service is a bottleneck" or "How do I improve reliability?"

 ### Component Categories

-- **Mechanical**: Frames, gears, wheels, bearings, actuators, etc.
-- **Electrical**: Motors, sensors, controllers, batteries, power supplies, etc.
-- **Control**: PLCs, HMIs, drives, encoders, microcontrollers, etc.
-- **Hydraulic**: Pumps, cylinders, valves, filters, reservoirs, etc.
+- **Databases**: PostgreSQL, MySQL, MongoDB, Redis, Elasticsearch, DynamoDB, etc.
+- **APIs & Services**: REST APIs, GraphQL, gRPC, Microservices, Lambda functions, WebSockets, etc.
+- **Message Systems**: RabbitMQ, Kafka, SQS, Pub/Sub, Event buses, Kinesis, etc.
+- **Data Processing**: ETL pipelines, Stream processors, Data lakes, Analytics engines, CDC, etc.

 ### Connection Types

-- **Assembly**: Physical assembly relationships
-- **Power**: Electrical power connections
-- **Data**: Communication and data flow
-- **Material**: Material flow paths
+- **Data Flow**: Synchronous data transfer between services
+- **Async Flow**: Asynchronous or event-driven communication
-- **Dependency**: Logical dependencies
+- **Dependency**: Service dependencies
-- **Sequence**: Process sequence relationships
-- **Custom**: User-defined connection types
+- **Custom**: User-defined connection types for specific protocols

-## 🤖 Sample Project: Autonomous Mobile Robot
+## 🤖 Sample Project: E-Commerce Microservices Architecture

-The included sample project demonstrates a comprehensive robotics system with:
+The included sample project demonstrates a scalable e-commerce system with:

-- **Chassis & Structure**: Aluminum frame with mounting points
-- **Locomotion System**: Dual drive motors with omni-directional wheels
-- **Power System**: LiPo battery with power distribution
-- **Control System**: Raspberry Pi 4B with motor drivers
-- **Sensing System**: LiDAR, RGB-D camera, IMU, ultrasonic sensors
-- **Manipulation System**: Servo-driven gripper assembly
-- **Communication**: WiFi/Bluetooth module with emergency stop
+- **Frontend Layer**: React web application
+- **API Gateway**: Kong gateway for routing and rate limiting
+- **Microservices**: User Service (Node.js), Product Service (Python FastAPI), Order Service (Java Spring Boot)
+- **Databases**: PostgreSQL for users/orders, MongoDB for products
+- **Caching**: Redis for session management and frequently accessed data
+- **Event Streaming**: Kafka for order events and inventory updates
+- **Data Flows**: Synchronous API calls, asynchronous event-driven communication, service dependencies

-Total project cost: ~$1,000 with detailed component specifications.
+Total system: 10 components with defined capacity and SLA specifications.

 ## 📁 Project Structure